 - You can’t transfer your IRA funds to a spouse’s or partner’s HSA account

 Why is this important?
-If you use your traditional IRA to pay for medical expenses (or any other reason), you have to pay taxes on the withdrawal.
+If you use your traditional IRA to pay for anything, you have to pay taxes on the withdrawal.
 If you’re under age 59 ½, you may have to pay a 10 percent penalty.

 Restrictions on Funding Your HSA from Other Accounts